Fayetteville High School celebrated academic excellence at the annual AP Scholar Luncheon! 🎉

 #fpsteachloveinspire

-7 days ago, FPS Communications Dept
+about 2 months ago, FPS Communications Dept

 Holcomb Elementary had the joy of welcoming Andrea L. Rogers, a member of the Cherokee Nation and 2025 Caldecott Medal winner!
 As part of Read Across America Week, Ms. Rogers shared her award-winning book “Chooch Helped”, introducing students to meaningful elements of Cherokee culture and language through storytelling.
 Thank you, Andrea, for inspiring our young readers and sharing your story with us!